-Key takeaways
+Key Takeaways

 Why Wallet and UPI Feed Normalisation Matters Now

-Picture this, it is 11 PM on month end.
+Picture this: it is 11 PM on month end.
 Priya, a chartered accountant serving fifteen clients, is staring at three gateway exports, four wallet formats, and thousands of UPI entries with cryptic narrations.
 Dashboards are due at 9 AM.
 Sound familiar?

-Inconsistent feeds, masked data, delayed settlements, duplicates, and field mismatches, these are the daily enemies of automation for Indian CAs.
+Inconsistent feeds, masked data, delayed settlements, duplicates, and field mismatches: these are the daily enemies of automation for Indian CAs.

-- Inconsistent data feeds, different field names, different timestamp conventions.
+- Inconsistent data feeds: different field names, different timestamp conventions.

-- Missing or masked info, intermittent UTR, masked names, truncated VPAs.
+- Missing or masked info: intermittent UTR, masked names, truncated VPAs.

-- Settlement timing drift, transaction versus settlement date misalignment.
+- Settlement timing drift: transaction versus settlement date misalignment.

-- Duplicates, the same payment in gateway, wallet, and bank, all with different references.
+- Duplicates: the same payment in gateway, wallet, and bank, all with different references.

-- Field mismatches, free text labels, inconsistent status codes, PSP handle variants.
+- Field mismatches: free text labels, inconsistent status codes, PSP handle variants.

 What Normalised Looks Like for Indian UPI and Wallet Data

-- IST timestamp, one canonical date time, no parallel transaction and settlement fields in different time zones.
+- IST timestamp: one canonical date time.
+No parallel transaction and settlement fields in different time zones.

-- Direction, credit or debit, simple and standard.
+- Direction: credit or debit, simple and standard.

-- Amount, actual value, keep gross, net, fee, and GST in separate fields.
+- Amount: actual value.
+Keep gross, net, fee, and GST in separate fields.

-- Instrument type, UPI, wallet, card, netbanking using fixed codes.
+- Instrument type: UPI, wallet, card, netbanking using fixed codes.

-- VPA or wallet ID, cleaned, case normalised, suffix stripped.
+- VPA or wallet ID: cleaned, case normalised, suffix stripped.

-- Order or invoice ID, your internal link to billing.
+- Order or invoice ID: your internal link to billing.

-- Gateway references, transaction IDs for support and audit.
+- Gateway references: transaction IDs for support and audit.

-- Settlement batch ID, for grouping T plus one or T plus two settlements.
+- Settlement batch ID: for grouping T plus one or T plus two settlements.

-Standardise status values, choose a single vocabulary for success, failure, and pending.
-Harmonise PSP handles, make @okicici, @ybl, @paytm, and others consistent.
-Represent transaction types with a clear taxonomy, collection, payout, refund, reversal, chargeback, cashback.
+Standardise status values.
+Choose a single vocabulary: success, failure, and pending.
+Harmonise PSP handles.
+Make @okicici, @ybl, @paytm, and others consistent.

-UPI ID Parsing
+UPI ID Parsing and VPA Normalisation

-UPI VPAs look simple, they are not.
-Format is local part at handle, for example yourname@okicici, or 9876543210@paytm.
 You must normalise case, strip gateway suffixes, and handle PSP handle variants across banks.
-For background, review the BIS paper.
+For background on UPI infrastructure, review the NPCI UPI ecosystem overview.

 def normalise_vpa(vpa):